The Fashion Law Project

 - Fashion Law Clinic

-- Annual Symposium (March 22, 2014): The Law School will annually host a symposium for legal and fashion professionals to come together and address leading fashion industry issues such as the impact of technology, growing awareness of social responsibility and the evolving marketplace.
-Click here to be directed to the program registration page.
+- Annual Symposium: The Law School will annually host a symposium for legal and fashion professionals to come together and address leading fashion industry issues such as the impact of technology, growing awareness of social responsibility and the evolving marketplace.
+This year's symposium will be held on Friday, April 7, 2017.

 *(Statistics listed in this paragraph are referenced from the 2011 Otis Report on the Creative Economy of the Los Angeles Region—prepared for Otis College of Art and Design by the Los Angeles County Economic Development Corporation)